NYS issues new guidance for COVID-19 testing in orange and yellow zone schools

 Schools in the orange zone:

-According to the NYS Health Department, schools in the orange zone are required to test 20 percent of in-person students, faculty, and staff for COVID-19 “over the one month period following the zone designation.”
+According to the NYS Health Department, schools in the orange zone are required to test 20% of in-person students, faculty, and staff for COVID-19 “over the one month period following the zone designation.”

-In addition, the state is requiring “the numbers tested should be proportionately spread across the month with 10 percent the maximum/minimum to be tested biweekly.”
+In addition, the state is requiring “the numbers tested should be proportionately spread across the month with 10% the maximum/minimum to be tested biweekly.”

 Schools in the red zone:

-The Health Department says schools in the red zone are required to test 30 percent of in-person students, faculty, and staff for COVID-19 “over the one month period following the zone designation.”
+The Health Department says schools in the red zone are required to test 30% of in-person students, faculty, and staff for COVID-19 “over the one month period following the zone designation.”

-The state is requiring “the numbers tested should be proportionately spread across the month with 15 percent the maximum/minimum to be tested biweekly.”
+The state is requiring “the numbers tested should be proportionately spread across the month with 15% the maximum/minimum to be tested biweekly.”

 Schools in either a red or orange zone:

 The state tells us schools will be required to close if their COVID-19 test sampling returns 9 or more positive cases.
-Or schools outside of New York City reach a 3 percent or higher positivity rate from a weekly testing sample of more than 300 people.
+Or schools outside of New York City reach a 3% or higher positivity rate from a weekly testing sample of more than 300 people.

 Officials say that schools in the red and orange zones must continue to follow existing state restrictions.
 The state is also requiring the following protocols: